notepad-plus-plus/npp-usermanual/content/docs/command-prompt.md

   a command-line option when you try to print the file from the Explorer Context menu.
   Enabling this option allows Notepad++ to recognize that option, and convert it internally to the official `-quickPrint` option.
-* `-z`: Strips out any command line arguments found after this option.
-Its only intended and supported use is for the [Notepad Replacement](../other-resources/#notepad-replacement)
+* `-z`: Causes Notepad++ to ignore the next command line argument token (single word, or phrase in quotes).
+The only intended and supported use for this option is for the [Notepad Replacement](../other-resources/#notepad-replacement) syntax.

 ## Installer Options